markround/tiller/docs/index.md

 This way I can keep all my configuration together in the container, and just tell Docker which environment to use when I start it.
 I can also use it to dynamically alter configuration at runtime ("parameterized containers") by passing in configuration from environment variables, external files, or a datastore such as Consul.

 # Why "Tiller" ?
 Docker-related projects all seem to have shipyard-related names, and this was the first ship-building related term I could find that didn't have an existing gem or project named after it!
 And a tiller is the thing that steers a boat, so it sounded appropriate for something that generates configuration files.
+And no, it's got nothing to do with the Helm package manager, I picked the name before that was a "thing" ;)

+# Status

+OK, real talk here.
+This project has more-or-less stalled.
+I hesitate to say "abandoned" because I still care about it, but I have to be honest with anyone who might be looking at using it.
+The thing is, my life has had a number of (positive!) changes recently such as becoming a Dad, which have led to my free project time being greatly reduced.

+Also, due to job changes and the changing technology landscape I now find myself involved in, I haven't actually used Tiller for several years.
+On top of that, I have realised that there are several fundamental issues with Tiller that I should tackle: Things like a re-write in Golang to avoid having to drag in a full Ruby/Gem environment for the runtime, and I also now believe that the top-level construct should be the file, and not the template that generates it.
+This would mean, for example, that having multiple files generated from the same template would be a very simple operation.
+The problem with all that is again lack of time, and the fact that I _really_ hate Go as a programming language.

+So where does this leave the project ?
+Well, it _does_ work and has been battle-tested over many years.
+Some of the extra plugins such as Consul have badly stagnated however, and no longer work with current versions of libraries/APIs.
+If it works for you, then great!
+If you're looking for updates and a fancy Tiller 2.0 then I'm afraid you're going to be kept waiting.
+I'm not going to say "never" because I do still have a lot of love for this project; it was the first real open-source project I made that attracted a bunch of users, contributions and a small community around it which I'll always be thankful for.

+But I guess it's best for everyone if you consider it "done" and what you see is what you get.
+If anyone is interested in forking it and producing a "Tiller - The Next Generation" then by all means give me a shout and I'll update things with links and pointers to your project but I won't be transferring ownership/RubyGems.org ownership etc. in the interests of security.

+Thanks again for everything, and stay safe out there.

+-Mark Dastmalchi-Round, August 2020